Guidance

 Local authorities will also receive an allocation equivalent to 7.3% of the annual funding for hospital education included in the 2024 to 2025 DSG allocations.
 This percentage has combined the 2024 to 2025 percentages for TPAG (1.75%) and TPECG (2%) and the full-year equivalent of the 2024 to 2025 percentage for CSBG (3.55%).

-5. Conditions of grant
+5. Provisional conditions of grant

 Many local authorities have indicated to us that they have passed on to their eligible schools funding provided through the 2024 to 2025 TPAG, TPECG and CSBG at the rates and place numbers used to calculate their allocations.
 Some authorities have used alternative allocation methodologies for their schools, using the flexibility in the conditions of grant for 2024 to 2025, which recognises that the staffing and other costs schools face can vary between individual schools, depending on the complexity of their pupils’ needs and other factors.

-The methodology for 2025 to 2026 provides the opportunity to retain these flexibilities and provide continuity for schools or move, subject to appropriate consultation, to a simpler approach that reflects the methodology used to allocate the funding to local authorities.
+The methodology for the 2025 to 2026 CSBG provides the opportunity to retain these flexibilities and provide continuity for schools or move, subject to appropriate consultation, to a simpler approach that reflects the methodology used to allocate the funding to local authorities.

 Maintained schools, academies and free schools

 For allocations of funding in respect of the schools they currently maintain, academies they previously maintained, free schools located in their area and schools that provide hospital education, local authorities must comply with the following requirements in setting their local arrangements for passing on the 2025 to 2026 CSBG funding.
-They must

-either pass on to those schools the CSBG funding at the same combined rate per place, or overall level (converted into an amount per SEND or AP place, except in the case of hospital education), as they allocated to those schools in 2024 to 2025 through the TPAG, TPECG and CSBG, ensuring that all those schools receive a funding allocation from the 2025 to 2026 CSBG on the basis of :
+either A. pass on to those schools the CSBG funding at the same combined rate per place, or overall level (converted into an amount per SEND or AP place, except in the case of hospital education), as they allocated to those schools in 2024 to 2025 through the TPAG, TPECG and CSBG, ensuring that all those schools receive a funding allocation from the 2025 to 2026 CSBG on the basis of :

 • the full-year equivalent of the 2024 to 2025 CSBG, which they received [footnote 1] plus the 2024 to 2025 TPAG and TPECG, and